RileySeaburg/url-shortener/README.md

 This is just the backend so the best bet is to test with postman.

-### Break down into end to end tests
+### Test the urlshortener

-Test the urlshortener
+Call the api and enter your url to shorten.

 ```
 POST http://baseUrl/api/url/shorten